Submissions

 The Poetry London Pamphlet Prize will help writers of all backgrounds and ages who are ready to take their work to the next level via publication with Poetry London Editions, the magazine’s new imprint.

-Entries to the Poetry London Pamphlet Prize 2024, judged by Dan O’Brien and Nicole Sealey are now closed.
+Entries to the Poetry London Pamphlet Prize 2025, judged by Andrew McMillan are now closed.
 We’d like to thank every writer that entered, and to be kept informed of future prizes, sign up to our mailing list below.

 Stay updated on opportunities at Poetry London